IlianPihlajamaa/ModeCouplingTheory.jl/docs/src/Kernels.md

 ### References
 [1] Reichman, David R., and Patrick Charbonneau.
 "Mode-coupling theory."
 Journal of Statistical Mechanics: Theory and Experiment 2005.05 (2005): P05013.

+[2] Janssen, Liesbeth MC.
+"Mode-coupling theory of the glass transition: A primer."
+Frontiers in Physics 6 (2018): 97.

 ## Multi-component Mode-Coupling Theory